bloomreach/discovery-sfcc-b2c/README.md

 # Contributing

-Maintaned by cartridge team, but you can submit a PR for review by team.
+The Bloomreach SalesForce connector is a community-supported tool.
+You can submit a PR for our team to review.

 ## Contacts